 Top Mealtime Tips for Autistic Children

 Being a parent is, as a whole, challenging at times.
-It holds all sorts of challenges at different stages, some that seem bigger than others.
+It holds various challenges at different stages, some that seem more significant than others.
 Having a child with autism brings along other unique needs.
-Autism affects the entire family, especially when it comes to food, sleep, and routine.
+Autism affects the entire family, especially regarding food, sleep, and routine.
 Most autistic children have some sensory issues.
 So, how do you help your autistic child eat a well-balanced diet?

 Top Mealtime Tips for Autistic Children